GII/emdb_experiments_gii/docs/source/experiments/put_object_in_box_experiment.md

 - **Put object in box:** Place an object in a receptacle.
 - **Throw:** Throw an object to a position.

-The goal node ObjectInBoxStandalone provides reward for placing the cylinder inside the box.
-Partial rewards are given as the robot nears the final objective: 0.25 for approaching the cylinder with the button, 0.5 for grasping the cylinder, 0.75 for changing the cylinder to the appropriate hand and 1.0 for placing the cylinder in the box.

-A P-Node and C-Node pair is created each time a reward is obtained.
+During the execution of the experiment, a P-Node and C-Node pair is created each time a reward is obtained.
 Thus, at the end of the experiment, seven pairs should be created, one per Policy, except *Put object with robot*, which doesn't lead to any reward.

 We will have this structure for each Policy: